fclubb/fclubb.github.io/_pages/about.md

 I'm currently interested in recruiting for PhD and post-doctoral positions in fluvial geomorphology, geohazards, and topographic analysis.
 Please get in touch with ideas for potential projects and we can discuss funding opportunities.

 Durham University is part of the NERC-funded IAPETUS2 DTP, which has a number of PhD studentships available each year.
-See the [IAPETUS2 website](http://www.iapetus.ac.uk) for more details of available projects and deadlines
+See the [IAPETUS2 website](http://www.iapetus.ac.uk) for more details of available projects and deadlines.